eestefan/Installations-Class/Cabinet-of-Curiosity.md

 My cabinet started with the idea that I surround myself with all sorts of notes, lists and reminders in notebooks, on little pieces of scrap paper, sticky notes, and in my phone with alarms.
 I even buy magnets with quotes.
 Some notes are short lived while others stick around for years.
 These notes can include mundane daily errands, a PMS color for collateral I may be creating, or a mantra or quote to help remind me of who I am, who I aspire to be or how to live in the moment.

-So how would I display this collection.
+So how would I display this collection?
 I thought of collecting notes on a board, but it started to transform.
-Maybe it would be a life size head shape with the notes all around it or maybe inside in a clutter.
+Maybe it would be a life size head shape with the notes all around it or maybe inside all cluttered.

 Then thinking back to some of my older works, I played a lot with the concept of dolls or small humanoid objects as a reflection of self.
 This in part came from the relationship with my dolls and stuffed animals as a child, which most children probably share.
 Looking back, it was as if I would breathe life into them.
 They had names, personalities and stories of their own.
 I loved them.
 And ultimately, they were a reflection of the stories and dreams within me.